-Comparisons between historical and modern vegetation must address differences in sampling design between the PLS and FIA datasets (Kronenfeld et al. 2010, Kronenfeld 2014, Goring et al. in review).
-Here, the primary solution for maximizing comparability is via aggregation, both spatially, by aggregating records from both datasets to a common scale (8x8 km), and taxonomically by aggregating taxa to the level of genera.
+Comparisons between historical and modern vegetation must address differences between PLS and FIA sampling design (Kronenfeld et al. 2010, Kronenfeld 2014, Goring et al. in press).
+Here, the primary solution for maximizing comparability is via aggregation, both spatially, by aggregating records from both datasets to a common scale (8x8 km), and taxonomically, by aggregating taxa to genera.
 Nonetheless, differences persist.
-The FIA contains fewer plots per 8 km cell, with more trees per plot than the PLS data and FIA observations are collected only from forested or partially forested landscapes (Woudenberg et al. 2010), causing many tree taxa to have smaller spatial extents in the FIA than in the PLS datasets.
+The FIA contains fewer plots per 8 km cell, with more trees per plot than the PLS data, and FIA plots are sited within forested or partially forested landscapes (Woudenberg et al. 2010), while the PLS sampling is uniform.
 Scattered trees may be present in regions without permanent or temporary FIA plots, complicating the ability to assign 'absence' within the FIA.
 However, the practice of using FIA data as a surrogate for tree distribution data is widespread (Iverson and Prasad 1998, Iverson and McKenzie 2013), so these complications are general.
-In prior comparative analyses of the PLS and FIA data, Goring et al. (in review) tested the effect of differential sampling design on the mapped patterns of novel and disappearing forests, and found little effect.
-FIA sampling represents a system with the potential for high heterogeneity within cells because of intensive sampling at the plot level, and, with one to few plots within an 8 x 8km grid cell, high between cell heterogeneity (Goring et al. in review).
-PLS sampling is likely to have low heterogeneity within and between cells because of the uniform spatial distribution, and the high number of points within cells (Goring et al. in review).
+In prior comparative analyses of the PLS and FIA data, Goring et al. (in press) tested the effect of differential sampling design on the mapped patterns of novel and disappearing forests, and found little effect.
+Given these differences in sampling design, FIA data should be better at detecting species presence at the level of individual plots, while detectability at the level of 8km grid cell (the analysis unit of this study) should be similar between FIA and PLS data or slightly higher in the latter.
+Within grid cells, there is a tradeoff between the intensive sampling within FIA plots versus more PLS points per grid cell and more uniform sampling of landscape heterogeneity.
+The PLS data may be better at detecting tree presence in low-density regions, due to the variable radius of PLS plots.
+Both the FIA and PLS datasets both have good coverage in the upper Midwest, with XXX 8km grid cells with at least one FIA plot and XXX grid cells with at least one PLS point.

-Detectability at the plot level for FIA data is likely to be higher than for the PLS, however, given the variable radius of PLS plots, detectability of trees at forest margins is likely to be higher in the PLS, and PLS sample plots are likely to sample higher landscape heterogeneity within a given cell because of their uniform distribution across the landscape.
-In mapping tree distributions in the Upper Midwest we consider three classes: "gain", where a tree species was present within a grid cell in the FIA, but absent in the PLS; "loss", where a tree was present in a grid cell during the PLS but absent in the FIA; and "continuous presence", where a tree was present within a grid cell in both FIA and PLS eras.
-For all species, the range within the Upper Midwest represents an incomplete sample of the species range, however, the prairie-forest boundary along the western margin represents a southern and western range limit for many species, and represents a climatic space that is warmer and drier than elsewhere in the region.
+In mapping tree distributions in the upper Midwest we consider three classes: "gain", where a tree species was present within a grid cell in the FIA, but absent in the PLS; "loss", where a tree was present in a grid cell during the PLS but absent in the FIA; and "continuous presence", where a tree was present within a grid cell in both FIA and PLS eras.
+We present gain and loss estimates for all gridcells (Supplementary Table 1) and for the subset of grid cells with both PLS and FIA data (Supplementary Table 2).
+For all species, the range within the upper Midwest represents an incomplete sample of the species range, however, the prairie-forest boundary along the western margin represents a southern and western range limit for many species, and so this region represents an important boundary in geographic and climate space.

 Historical and Modern Climate Data